 Duration is useful primarily as a measure of the sensitivity of a fixed income security's market price to interest rate (i.e., yield) movements.
 All other things remaining equal, for each one percentage point increase in interest rates, the value of a portfolio of fixed income investments would generally be expected to decline by one percent for every year of the portfolio's average duration above zero.
-For example, the value of a portfolio of fixed income securities with an average duration of eight years would generally be expected to decline by one percentage point.
+For example, the value of a portfolio of fixed income securities with an average duration of eight years would generally be expected to decline by approximately 8% if interest rates rose by one percentage point.

-Interest rates in the United States and many other countries have risen in recent periods and may continue to rise in the future.
-Because longer-term inflationary pressure may result from the U.S. government's fiscal policies, the Fund may experience rising interest rates, rather than falling rates, over its investment horizon.
+Interest rates in the United States and many other countries have risen in recent periods and may remain elevated for the foreseeable the future.
 To the extent the Fund or an Underlying Fund borrows money to finance its investments, the Fund's or an Underlying Fund's performance will depend, in part, upon the difference between the rate at which it borrows funds and the rate at which it invests those funds.
 In periods of rising interest rates, the Fund's cost of funds could increase.
 Adverse developments resulting from changes in interest rates could have a material adverse effect on the Fund's or an Underlying Fund's financial condition and results of operations.

 In addition, a decline in the prices of the debt the Fund or an Underlying Fund owns could adversely affect the Fund's NAV.
 Changes in market interest rates could also affect the ability of operating companies in which the Fund or an Underlying Fund invests to service debt, which could materially impact the Fund or an Underlying Fund in which the Fund may invest, thus impacting the Fund.